Jh123x/rasp-pi-streaming/Front end/README.md

 # Stream youtube video to Rasppi

-Sending youtube link from the frontend to the backend to be send to the raspberry pi to play the video.
+Frontend for sending the link to the rasp pi for it to play correctly
-Front end application